David Cassidy Update: Family Torn Apart By Cassidy’s Alcoholism Reunites, Comes Together On His Deathbed

 David Cassidy’s family had been torn apart by the actor’s alcoholism and failing health, but now have put aside their differences and reunited as he is reportedly on his deathbed.

 This weekend, reports emerged that Cassidy was in grave condition in a Florida hospital, where he had been placed in a medically induced coma.
-Reports indicated that he was in dire need of a liver transplant, and that other organs were failing.
+Reports indicated that he was in dire need of a liver transplant and that other organs were failing.

 “He is in the hospital suffering from liver and kidney failure,” Jo-Ann Geffen, Cassidy’s spokeswoman, said Sunday (via the Sun-Sentinel).
 “He is conscious and surrounded by family.”